Starmer offers ‘hearty congratulations’ to Trump in first call since election win

 “The leaders fondly recalled their meeting in September and President-elect Trump’s close connections and affinity to the United Kingdom, and looked forward to working with one another.”

+There are also fears that relations could be strained due to past comments from senior party figures, including Mr Lammy, who previously described the Republican politician as a “neo-Nazi” sympathiser.

+Downing Street on Wednesday stood by Mr Lammy, saying he would remain in post for the rest of the parliamentary term.

-Sir Keir also reflected on the situation in the Middle East and underscored the importance of regional stability.
+No 10 said Sir Keir reflected on the situation in the Middle East and underscored the importance of regional stability in his conversation with Mr Trump on Wednesday, but there was no mention of Ukraine.

+The Prime Minister has said the UK’s support for Kyiv will remain “ironclad” amid a lack of clarity on Mr Trump’s plans.

+Mr Trump has refused to explicitly say if he wants Ukraine to win the war with Russia, insisting he wants the conflict to end “in a day” but declining to set out the specifics of how this would be achieved.